myaniu/qcn/README.md

     Lesser GNU General Public License for more details.

-    You should have received a copy of the Lesser GNU General Public License along with this program.
+    You should have received a copy of the Lesser GNU General Public License along with this program (e.g. COPYING.LESSER).
 If not, see http://www.gnu.org/licenses/lgpl.html

 ---------------